guptaabhijit/serviceCatalog/README.md

 - **Assumptions**:
   - Database Choice: We have not set up a scalable RDS (Relational Database Service) and are using PostgreSQL for its advanced features and reliability.
   - Authentication: Authentication and authorization are not implemented in this iteration but will be added in the future.
   - Scalability: The current implementation focuses on core functionality.
-Scalability improvements (e.g., caching, connection pooling) will be addressed in future iterations.
+Scalability improvements (e.g., caching) will be addressed in future iterations.

 ## Implementation Details
 - Database Schema: The database includes tables for services and versions, with a one-to-many relationship between them.